-5.3 Rights of Affiliates.
-Where an Affiliate becomes a party to this DPA, it shall to the extent required under Applicable Data Protection Law be entitled to exercise the rights and seek remedies under this DPA, subject to the following:

-Except where applicable Data Protection Law requires the Affiliate to exercise a right or seek any remedy under this DPA against CB Insights directly, the Parties agree that (i) Customer shall exercise any such right or seek any such remedy on behalf of the Affiliate, and (ii) Customer shall exercise any such right under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
+5.2 Rights of Affiliates.
+Where an Affiliate becomes a party to this DPA, it shall to the extent required under Applicable Data Protection Law be entitled to exercise the rights and seek remedies under this DPA, subject to the following: Except where applicable Data Protection Law requires the Affiliate to exercise a right or seek any remedy under this DPA against CB Insights directly, the Parties agree that (i) Customer shall exercise any such right or seek any such remedy on behalf of the Affiliate, and (ii) Customer shall exercise any such right individually but in a combined manner for itself and all of its Affiliates together.